scrtlabs/secret.js/README.md

 ## Leap Cosmos Wallet

-The recommended way of integrating Leap is by using `window.leap.getOfflineSignerOnlyAmino()`:
+The recommended way of integrating Leap is by using `window.leap.getOfflineSigner()`:

 ```ts
 import { SecretNetworkClient } from "secretjs";